-You can determine the Vehicle Allowance of your Company using the Actual Expense Method (logging every expense related to your car) or by considering the IRS’ Standard Mileage Rate (the 2021 Standard Mileage Rate is: 56 cents per mile driven for Business purposes).
+You can determine the Vehicle Allowance of your Company using the Actual Expense Method (logging every expense related to your car) or by considering the IRS’ Standard Mileage Rate (the 2022 Standard Mileage Rate is: 58.5 cents per mile for the first half and 62.5 cents per mile for the second half of the year for business purposes).

 If you don’t have any policy in place, any reimbursement will be taxable to your employee, and the employer has to include the amount in the employee’s paycheck, which implicates tax withholding as well.

 Using Personal cars for Business purposes requires much less planning and administration.
 It means less cost for the business.
 Whether it is investing in a company fleet, leasing cars, trucks, or vans, or just paying for the maintenance.
 It also comes with fewer tax reporting requirements.

 In this case, the employee has to keep a Mileage log and provide the employee with accurate, detailed reports.

 It is still common practice to keep track of the mileage on paper, later transferring it to Excel spreadsheets.
 Using this method you could never be sure about whether you left some errors in the figures somewhere or not.

 And to hear it from an IRS inspector, who will surely spot the mistakes and miscalculations, is painful.
 And more than that: pricey too.

 You can speed up this crucial and time-consuming process by using MileageWise!
 And speed is not the only benefit of a Mileage Log Web Dashboard and Mileage Tracker App solution.

 We know that it’s almost impossible to keep all the legislation in mind for the recent tax years.